 Redis Streams is an incredibly powerful data structure for managing high-velocity data streams (like a message queue).
 With out-of-the-box partitioning, replication, and persistence, it can capture and process millions of data points per second at sub-millisecond latency.
-Redis Streams is based on an efficient radix-tree implementation, which makes the range and lookup queries extremely fast.
+Redis Streams is based on an efficient radix-tree implementation (an algorithm where each node that is the only child is merged with the parent), which makes the range and lookup queries extremely fast.
 It connects producers and consumers with asynchronous calls and supports consumer groups.

 By continuing to use this site, you consent to our updated privacy agreement.
 You can change your cookie settings at any time but parts of our site will not function correctly without them.